 What is CAE ( Computer aided engineering)

 CAD software can not check how a 3D model will behave when forces or loads are applied.
-To check how those models behave under different loading condition, you need to use CAE software.
+To check how those models behave under different loading conditions, you need to use CAE software.

 CAE software can also check how the part will perform in different thermal condition.
 You can also check fluid flow using CAE software.